The Petersburg Project

 Military maps illustrating the operations of the armies of the Potomac & James, May 4th 1864 to April 9th 1865, published in 1869.

-In the 1870s, Weyss accompanied a survey expedition led by Capt.
+In the 1870s, Weyss accompanied the survey expedition led by Capt.
 George M. Wheeler of the U.S. Army Corps of Engineers,

 which was one of the most important surveys of the American West.
-He was credited on maps and illustrations that accompanied the Wheeler's report “West of the 100th Meridian of Longitude.”
-Weyss continued his association with the Army Corps of Engineers and the U.S. Geographical Survey for forty years until his resignation in 188?.
+He was credited on maps and illustrations that accompanied Wheeler's report “West of the 100th Meridian of Longitude.”
+Weyss continued his association with the Army Corps of Engineers and the U.S. Geographical Survey for forty years until his resignation in the 1880s.

 Picture

-Weyss died on June 4, 1903, and is buried in Oak Hill Cemetery in Washington, DC.
+Weyss died on June 4, 1903, of heart failure and was buried in Oak Hill Cemetery (Montrose, Lot 1000) Washington, DC.
 He was a mason (George C. Whiting Lodge No. 22, Georgetown).

 Picture